standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 work some more at your book, to make up for not having an extra one from your youth.
 It is such a pity you haven’t one.
-It makes you so inferior to {97}Dickie now, and it left you so much time then for other things.”
+It makes you so inferior to Dickie now, and it left you so much time then for other things.”

 “Oh, I think I shall leave my books to chance,